s-fuerst/Vahana.jl/docs/src/initialization.md

-The ID and the state of the cells can not be accessed directly, instead it's necessary to create edges between the cells, or between the cells and agents of other types.
+The ID and the state of the cells can not be accessed directly, instead it's necessary to create edges between the cells, or between the cells and agents of other types via the following two helper functions.

 ```@docs
 connect_raster_neighbors!